Philippe Laguérie

 Philippe Laguérie (born 30 September 1952 in Sceaux, Hauts-de-Seine) is a French Traditionalist Catholic priest.
-He was the first Superior General of the Institute of the Good Shepherd (Institut du Bon Pasteur), which upholds the Tridentine Mass.
+He was the first Superior General of the Institute of the Good Shepherd (Institut du Bon Pasteur).

 Career

 Laguérie was raised in a Roman Catholic family and he studied for the priesthood at the International Seminary of Saint Pius X, in Écône, Switzerland.
 He was ordained a priest on 29 June 1979 by Marcel Lefebvre, founder of the Society of St. Pius X. In 1984 he succeeded François Ducaud-Bourget as priest in charge of Saint-Nicolas-du-Chardonnet in Paris, and remained there until 1997.
 In 2002, he moved to Bordeaux where he illegally squatted the Saint-Eloi Church, before he re-examined his situation due to the creation of the Pontifical Commission Ecclesia Dei, which had been established in 1988 by Pope John Paul II to re-establish contacts with the Society of Saint Pius X.

 On 16 September 2004, Laguérie was dismissed from the Society by his superior bishop Bernard Fellay.
 Two years later, on 8 September 2006, he was chosen as leader of the newly founded Institut du Bon Pasteur, which received Pope Benedict XVI's approval, thus regularizing the situation of the Saint-Eloi Church following a signed convention with the archbishop of Bordeaux, Jean-Pierre Ricard.
 He was reelected for another six years term on 13 August 2013.
 The Holy See ratified the decision on 13 September 2013.

 According to canon law, the Institute of the Good Shepherd is a society of apostolic life dependent both on the Ecclesia Dei Commission and on the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life.
 It exercises ordinary jurisdiction over the priests who depend on it.